MicrosoftDocs/winrt-api/windows.ui.xaml.controls/listviewbase_dragitemscompleted.md

 # Windows.UI.Xaml.Controls.ListViewBase.DragItemsCompleted

 ## -description

 Occurs when a drag operation that involves one of the items in the view is ended.
-In order to receive this event, set the **CanDragItems** property to **True**.

 ## -remarks

+> [!IMPORTANT]
+> In order to receive this event, the [CanDragItems](listviewbase_candragitems.md) property must be set to `true`.

 ## -examples